 Industry Pros Weigh In

 So what are the biggest challenges facing digital project managers today?
 And how can we overcome them?
-We asked this year's Digital PM Summit speakers to weigh in, and offer advice on how DPMs can work through common struggles.
+We asked the 2018 Digital PM Summit speakers to weigh in, and offer advice on how DPMs can work through common struggles.